 - the organization submits a “Housing Relocation Proposal” in the preceding fall semester;

 - the organization is unable to fill the unit and is relocated by Student Life to a unit that accommodates the chapter size; and/or

-- the organization is no longer recognized as a Greek chapter at Moravian College.
+- the organization is no longer recognized as a Greek chapter at Moravian University.

 - Greek organizations do not have to participate in a formal application process to renew their current housing unit, but must renew this Agreement in the preceding spring semester of each academic year.

 Occupancy and Room Assignments

 - The organization must submit a complete housing list, which is filled at time of submission, to Student Life by the preceding spring semester deadline.

 - The organization, per chapter bylaws, will determine what initiated members will reside in the house, as well as specific room assignments.